 Veeam Backup for AWS is licensed per protected EC2 instance.
-An EC2 instance is considered protected if it has a restore point (snapshot or backup) created in the past 31 days.
-Every protected EC2 instance consumes 1 license unit.
-Note, however, that EC2 instances that are backed up only by manually created snapshots are not considered as protected EC2 instances and thus do not consume license units.
+An EC2 instance is considered protected if it has a restore point created in the past 31 days.
+Each protected EC2 instance consumes 1 license unit.
+Note, however, that EC2 instances that are backed up only by manually created cloud-native snapshots do not consume license units.

 Veeam Backup for AWS is available in 3 editions:

-Veeam Backup for AWS operating in the Free edition allows you to protect up to 10 EC2 instances.
+Veeam Backup for AWS operating in the Free edition allows you to protect up to 10 EC2 instances free of charge.

 Veeam Backup for AWS operating in the Paid edition allows you to protect an unlimited number of EC2 instances.